Sam Torrance

-Samuel Robert Torrance (born 24 August 1953) is a Scottish professional golfer and sports commentator.
+Samuel Robert Torrance (born 24 August 1953) is a Scottish former professional golfer and sports commentator.
 He was one of the leading players on the European Tour from the mid-1970s to the late 1990s, with 21 Tour wins.
 Torrance was a member of European Ryder Cup teams on eight occasions consecutively; on Cup-winning teams four times.
 He was also part of the winning Scotland team at the 1995 Dunhill Cup.
 He was the winning non-playing captain of the European Ryder Cup team in 2002.
 Torrance was honoured with the MBE (1996) and OBE (2003), for his outstanding contributions to golf.

 Early life

 Torrance was born and grew up in Largs on the west coast of Scotland, playing golf at Routenburn Golf Club, near his family home.
 His father Bob (1932–2014) was a highly respected golf instructor who coached son Sam from childhood.

 Torrance represented Scotland against England at a Boys International Match at Hillside Golf Club, Southport, in August 1970.

 He turned professional at the age of 17, and his first job was at Sunningdale Golf Club, where he used to play for money with members, which was much needed because he was paid only £5 a week as an assistant professional.